Ekkodalen: The echo

 The best echo is obtained beside Hans Christian Ørsted's spring, about 20 meters to the left along the path at the entrance to Ekkodalen opposite Ekkodalshuset.
 The spring was an ancient holy well.
 It was thought its very clean and tasty water was curative.
 In the 1920s and 1930s it was also called also Ørsted's Radium Source.

-The source is named after the famous scientist and natural philosopher Hans Christian Ørsted.
+The source is named after the scientist and natural philosopher Hans Christian Ørsted.
 In 1819, he was among the first to survey and map the geology of Bornholm.
 Together with researchers L. Esmarch and I.G.
 Forchhammer, he visited Bornholm to investigate the occurrence of coal beds and iron ore.
 During his stay, he became a friend of Hans Rømer.

 Vilhelm Bergsøe wrote in 1893: "Almindingen's most famous area is Kodalen, or, as the fine variant has it: Ekkodalen.
 It is equally entitled to both names as the fresh turf in the broad meadows lining the valley is just as enticing for the cows as its remarkable echo is alluring for the joyful visitors to the forest.
 From time to time, a gun shot rolls through the valley.
 You stop and listen; a new shot - and then you realize it is the hatch to "Ørsted's Well" that energetic youths are using as a cannon, whose sound waves bounce back from the steep rocky walls with a tenfold echo."